This perfect Crème Brûlée Recipe using the sous vide method is practically foolproof. There are four ingredients in this easy creme brulee recipe.

 - Allow to cool to the touch and place on the creme brulee.

-More sous vide dessert recipes:
+More sous vide dessert recipes that are surprisingly easy to make:

 By using the sous vide cooking method you are ensured that the custard of the creme brulee does not curdle, crack or dry out.
 The precession of the temperature of the water will cook the dairy ingredients to a smooth, consistent custard that is a challenge to achieve with the traditional oven baking technique.

-Crème Brûlée is a creamy custard with simple ingredients.
+Crème Brûlée is a creamy custard mixture with simple ingredients.
 Combine heavy cream, egg yolks sugar and a flavoring of your choice and gently cook in a moisture-filled environment for the smoothest, silkiest custard ever.
 The Brulee is crunchy caramelized sugar topping.
 The combination of the rich custard with the crunch and sweetness of the sugar Brulee is a treat for your mouth.

 If you are looking for a gluten-free dessert, creme brûlée is for you!
 This recipe for creme brûlée is gluten-free.
 This dairy dessert is full of protein from the heavy cream.